balcortex/100_days_code_web_development/README.md

 Today I learned about relative units, which scale according to a reference element.
 The `em` unit refers to the parent's font size

+## Day 119 - 2024/01/22

+Today I learned the difference between the `em` and the `rem` units.
+The `em` relates to the parent, while the `rem` relates to the root element.